valamistudio/surdobot/README.md

 - [FFMPEG Lambda Layer](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:145266761615:applications~ffmpeg-lambda-layer)

 ## Infinite message loop
 If an operation fails to return "200 OK" (timeout, unhandled exception or whatnot), the bot will try to execute the same operation again, which will probably fail as well.
 This probably means that the bot will enter a infinite message loop.
-I don't know how to fix this programmatically yet, but here's a command you can run to reset it:
+Apart from always returning 200, which I don't think it's the right call, I don't know how to fix this programmatically yet, but here's a command you can run to reset it:
 ```sh
 curl -X "POST" "https://api.telegram.org/bot<YOUR_BOT_TOKEN>/setWebhook" -d '{"url": "<REST_API_URL>/webhook", "drop_pending_updates": true}' -H 'Content-Type: application/json; charset=utf-8'
 ```